 Addressing the topic of game accessibility, an Accessibility Challenge has been offered at several GGJ venues since 2012.
 This has prompted participants to develop a range of accessible games, such as Super Space Snake shown below in Figure I. This initiative became better supported in 2014 when the GGJ offered optional design constraints focusing on game accessibility.

-Fig. 1.
-Super Space Snake from GGJ 2012 Bristol [18]
+Figure 1: Accessible Game Made During GGJ 2012 Bristol [18]